miyako/language-4dm-zed/README.md

 This extension provides:

-- `.4dm` language recognition;
+- `.4dm` language recognition
-- Tree-sitter parsing and syntax highlighting;
+- Tree-sitter parsing and syntax highlighting
-- Language Server Protocol support using `tool4d`;
+- Language Server Protocol support using `tool4d`
 - a native adapter that converts Zed's standard-input/standard-output LSP transport to the TCP transport used by 4D.

 ## Requirements